 The aromatics.
 If you’re familiar with my savory recipes, you know that I usually like to start with some aromatics.
 This could be as simple as onions or garlic, but it always varies based on the flavor profile and cuisine.
 The aromatics I use in this recipe are shallots, celery, and garlic.

-This recipe is a bit different than most of my savory recipes in that you don’t cook the aromatics in oil before adding the remaining ingredients.
-That’s because there’s no hands-on cooking involved in this dump-and-go recipe.
+This recipe is a bit different than most of my savory recipes in that you don’t cook the aromatics in oil.
+That’s because there’s no hands-on cooking in this dump-and-go recipe.
 But don’t omit the aromatics – they still add a good amount of flavor.

 Yukon Gold Potatoes.
-To naturally thicken the stew up a little bit, I add in one large Yukon Gold Potato.
-I grate it with a box grater (the side with the large holes) so that the potatoes practically melt into the stew.
+To naturally thicken the stew, I add one large Yukon Gold Potato.
+I grate it with a box grater (the side with the large holes).
+Why grate them?
+Because the potatoes practically melt into the stew.
 But if you don’t have a grater, just peel and finely dice the potatoes.

 Dried white beans.
 The beauty of the Instant Pot is that it makes it much simpler to cook beans from scratch.
 No need to babysit the pot, wait for it to boil, or check to see if your beans are burning.